Q: How often do you update the website?

 Q: Where did you come up with your alias

-A: I got the alias 'Vix' from my most favorite animal, the fox.
-I like foxes
+A: I got the alias 'Vix' because it sounds similar to the word of my most favorite animal, the fox,

 because they're sneaky and clever (And possibly because of video games).
 Vix can